How to serve the Blushing Bride cocktail

 However, aside from looking fancy, this type of glass is also a good choice for a Blushing Bride cocktail for rather scientific reasons.
 See, in a glass with too much surface area, the natural carbonation of the drink would fizzle out too quickly.
 A Champagne flute helps to form and maintain the drink’s bubbles.
 The more bubbles, the better the texture of the drink!

 Additionally, a flute’s deeper bowl allows your guests to enjoy the visual effect of bubbles rising to the top of the drink.
 The long, slender stem also helps to keep the drink nice and cold since the holder’s body heat is not around the bowl of the glass.
+Learn more about cocktail glass types here.

 While there are cocktails that can be batch-prepped ahead of a shindig, and served communal style using a ladle, the Blushing Bride calls for a more step-by-step approach because you want to preserve the bubbliness of the Champagne.
 However, that doesn’t mean you can’t make things a little simpler when you’re expecting quite a few guests.